Mikejo5000/vsts-docs-pr/docs/report/analytics/wit-analytics.md

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

-Using the OData service provided by the Analytics Marketplace extension, you can construct basic and filtered queries to return work items of interest.
-With basic querying capabilities you can query data directly from your browser.
+Using the Analytics Service, you can construct basic and filtered queries to return work items of interest.
+You can run these queries directly in your browser.

-In this topic, the basic root URL is constructed as follows:
+In this topic, the base root URL is constructed as follows:

 ```https://{account}.analytics.visualstudio.com/_odata/v1.0 ```